-The maximum amount of system memory the server supports is 384 MB.
+The maximum amount of system memory the server supports is 384 MB of unbuffered memory, or 768 MB of registered memory.
 You can add memory to the server to increase system performance.
-The server has three connectors for installing system memory modules.
+The server has three connectors for installing system-memory modules.